This post is also available in: Italiano (Italian)

 Cruise companies that stop in Naples generally offer this “short” tour in the paid excursions catalogue.
 Since you usually get back to the harbor in the afternoon, if you aren’t too tired I would recommend a short walking tour, as suggested in the itinerary to see Naples from the port.
 Of course I know that you have walked all day long in Pompeii (hopefully not when the temperatures were too hot!) but it’s definitely worth the walk, if only to take a few beautiful pictures and eat sfogliatella or Italian gelato.

 The longer itinerary in Pompeii takes more or less six hours and starts at Porta Marina, following the Abundance Road, famous for its fountains.
 Through the main street you will see the Amphitheatres (including the big Amphiteatre of Pompeii), the Necropolis, the Garden of the Fugitives, the Garden House of Hercules, the Big and Small Theaters, the Stabiana Spas, the Eumachia Building, the Public Buildings, the Temples of Jupiter, Isis, Vespasian, the Triangular Forum, the Doric Temple, the Augusta Fort Temple, the Dioscuri House, the Meleagro House, the House of Europe Ship, the Larachi House of Achilles, the Small Fountain House House of Sallustio, Bakery and Villa of Mysteries.
+I suggest you to plan the long tour only if you’re visiting Pompeii in spring: summer is too hot and you’ll feel faint after so many hours under the sun!

 Yet because you are on a self guided tour, you won’t have to necessarily stick to a specific route: download the above map, check it out and decide according to what you like.
 If it’s one of our scorching hot summer days, I strongly advise you to take the shorter route, unless you are used to walking under the sun for many hours.